So, You Want to Paint Holiday Windows?

 Load your initial holiday Tempera paint kit with Christmas decoration colors: white, green, and red.
 This will get you on your way to decorating for the holidays.
 Add black, blue, and yellow for outlines and highlighting.
 These are enough colors to get you started painting basic images.

-Paint Tip: Tempera keeps for the long term.
-Store it just like a food product, at temperatures around 70 degrees, it will last for a couple of years.
+Tempera keeps for the long term.
+Store it just like a food product, at temperatures between 50 and 70˚F, it will last for a couple of years.
 Unless, of course, you use it all!

 Recommended Artists Brushes: